yaroslavros/connect-ip-optimizations/draft-rosomakho-masque-connect-ip-optimizations.md

 # Introduction

-The CONNECT-IP method {{!CONNECT-IP=RFC9484}} allows an HTTP client to establish an IP tunnel through an HTTP proxy and exchange IP packets using either HTTP/3 Datagrams specified in {{Section 2.1 of !HTTP-DATAGRAMS=RFC9297}} or DATAGRAM capsules specified in {{Section 3.5 of HTTP-DATAGRAMS}}.
-Similarly, CONNECT-ETHERNET {{!CONNECT-ETHERNET=I-D.ietf-masque-connect-ethernet}} allows carriage of Ethernet frames over HTTP Datagrams.
-In these protocols, each packet or frame is carried in full, including all transport and network headers, which provides simplicity and interoperability but incurs per-packet overhead due to the repeated transmission of largely invariant header fields.
+The CONNECT-IP method {{!CONNECT-IP=RFC9484}} allows an HTTP client to establish an IP tunnel through an HTTP proxy and exchange IP packets using either HTTP/3 Datagrams ({{Section 2.1 of !HTTP-DATAGRAMS=RFC9297}}) or DATAGRAM capsules ({{Section 3.5 of HTTP-DATAGRAMS}}).
+Similarly, CONNECT-ETHERNET {{!CONNECT-ETHERNET=I-D.ietf-masque-connect-ethernet}} allows sending Ethernet frames over HTTP Datagrams.
+These protocols send complete packets or frames by default, including all transport and network headers.
+This is a simple approach, but incurs per-packet overhead due to the repeated transmission of largely invariant header fields.

 Other HTTP Datagram-based protocols share similar properties: datagrams often contain structured packets where many header fields remain constant across a flow while only a subset of bytes change between packets.
 Transmitting complete packets therefore wastes bandwidth and processing resources.